supaflysnooka/aws-developer-accounts/modules/account-factory/README.md

 The Account Factory module automates the creation and configuration of AWS developer accounts within an AWS Organization, including budget controls, IAM configuration, and base infrastructure setup.

+**Cross-Platform Support**: This module automatically detects your operating system and uses the appropriate shell interpreter (PowerShell for Windows, Bash for Unix/Linux/Mac).

 ## Overview

 This module creates: